Caltech-IPAC/euclid-docs/nonlinearity/HowToRunNLApply.md

 The main source code file is Nonlinearity.py.

 In general, use the 'develop' branch.
 This is the default under Euclid CVMFS.
-Nothing special is needed, unless there are modifications in your local copy of the code.
-In that case, you'll need to make & install first, and your modification should be picked by the ERun.
+When there are modifications in your local copy of the code, you'll need to make & install first, and your modification should be picked by the ERun.

 ## Command syntax